 When the message is deposited into the queue, the entire message is copied into the queue buffer, not only the pointer(s) to the data.
-Therefore the message content is protected and remains valid until it is retrieved and accessed by a task reading the message.
+Therefore the message content is protected and remains valid until it is retrieved and subsequently deleted from the queue by a task calling OS_QUEUE_Purge.

-The OS\QUEUE\SRCLIST structure consists of two elements:
+The OS_QUEUE_SRCLIST structure consists of two elements: